Democrat Bloomberg vows to narrow wealth gap for black Americans

 But the billionaire former mayor of New York trails frontrunners Bernie Sanders, Joe Biden and Elizabeth Warren nationally and among African Americans, who make up about a quarter of Democratic voters in the contest to take on Republican President Donald Trump in the November election.

-In prepared remarks for a speech in Tulsa, Oklahoma, the day before a holiday honoring slain civil rights leader Martin Luther King Jr., Bloomberg said his plans would help one million black Americans become homeowners over 10 years, while also boosting the number of black-owned businesses.
+Speaking in Tulsa, Oklahoma, the day before a holiday honoring slain civil rights leader Martin Luther King Jr., Bloomberg said his plans would help one million black Americans become homeowners over 10 years, while also boosting the number of black-owned businesses.
 He pledged a $70 billion program to fight poverty in 100 disadvantaged neighborhoods.

-“You don’t reverse hundreds of years of theft and exploitation only with modern-day attempts to legislate equal rights,” he said.
+“You don’t reverse hundreds of years of theft and exploitation only with some modern-day attempt to legislate equal rights,” Bloomberg said.

+He called his plan the “Greenwood Initiative,” named after a prosperous black district in Tulsa that was razed in 1921 by a white mob which killed many dozens - and possibly hundreds - of blacks.

 The United States stands out among developed countries for its large wealth gaps and its relatively recent history of pervasive slavery, which underpinned its southern economy until 1865.